 How to Win at Fortress

 Fortress is a traditional solitaire, one of the oldest open solitaires (games where all of the cards are dealt only once, face up, at the start), and at one time one of the most popular: Alphonse Moyse Jr., in 150 Ways To Play Solitaire (1950), calls Fortress "perhaps the most popular of those in which the whole pack is laid out."
-It dates back at least as far as Lady Adelaide Cadogan's Illustrated Games of Patience, the first English-language book on solitaire, which was published in the 1870's.
+It dates back at least as far as Lady Adelaide Cadogan's Illustrated Games of Patience, one of the first English-language books on solitaire, which was published in the 1870's.
 Originally a French game (La Forteresse), it is one of only four one-deck games in Lady Cadogan's original book.
 The deck is dealt out into ten rows of five cards each, the two extra cards going on the first two rows.
 The four foundation piles are built up in suit from ace to king; the ten tableau rows can be packed in suit either up or down.
 That is, if the seven and eight of clubs are both uncovered, either card may be placed on the other.
 An uncovered card from any of the other rows may be placed in an empty row -- this is an important point missed by some computer implementations, which only allow kings to be placed in an empty row (making the game essentially unplayable).
 Only one card at a time can be moved; we'll see how this works later.
 Some packages make the game too easy by allowing the tableau to be packed regardless of suit (as in Beleaguered Castle, a later offshoot of Fortress) and allowing any rank to be selected as the starting rank for the foundations (as in the variant Chessboard).
 There is nothing wrong with these games, but Fortress provides a very challenging game when played by the traditional rules.
 The game is correctly programmed in several of the better packages, including BVS Solitaire, Pretty Good Solitaire and Solitude for Windows.

 The Solitaire Virtuoso program now has a working version of